ontodev/robot/docs/extract.md

 ### Annotating With Source Ontology

-Note that this option is currently only implemented with the MIREOT and simple methods for config files.
+Note that this option is currently only implemented with the MIREOT and `mireot-rdfxml` methods for config files.

-If `! annotate-with-source` is not included, this defaults to `true`.
+If `--annotate-with-source` is not included, this defaults to `true`.

 If `annotate-with-source` is `true`, each extracted term will be annotated with `rdfs:isDefinedBy <source-ontology-iri>`.
 If the source ontology does not have an IRI, this annotation is not added.